thiblahute/meson-website/Using-multiple-build-directories.md

     cd buildscan
     scan-build ninja

-These commands are the same for every single Meson project, so they could even be put in a script so running static analysis becomes a single command.
+These commands are the same for every single Meson project, so they could even be put in a script turning static analysis into a single command.